panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 ## 2. this.$nextTick()

-Vue also provides the ability to use the function right on the component instance: e.g. `this.$nextTick(callback)`.
+Vue also provides the ability to use `this.$nextTick(callback)` right on the component instance.

-Let's reuse the previous component and catch the moment when the `<div>` element exists or not in the DOM (and the reference):
+After updating the `this.show` data property

 ```vue{17-19}
 <template>